AISquaredInc/aisquared/docs/_sources/index.rst.txt

    - Changed schema of the `DeployedAnalytic` class to include API key management
    - Changed JSON schema of Preprocesser classes
    - Allowed .keras files to be saved and loaded with the `ModelConfiguration` and `GraphConfiguration` APIs into `.air` files
-   - Relaxed restriction with TensorFlow version requirements- Changed schema of the `DeployedAnalytic` class to include API key management
+   - Relaxed TensorFlow requirements enforced in version `0.3.6`